nevadoapps/Learning/docs/CSharp_Main.md

 4. The Data Type Class Hierarchy
 5. Parsing Values and Using TryParse from String Data
 6. Working with String Data
-7. String Interpolation and Escape Characters
+7. String Interpolation and Escape Characters, Verbatim Strings

 <details>
 <summary>